vingerha/enedisgateway2mqtt_077_mod/README.md

-# EnedisGateway2MQTT, forked from teh great work by Madmratigan
+# EnedisGateway2MQTT, forked from the great work by Madmartigan
 # improvements on HA side, linky-card now shows correct %
 # added 'hourly' sensor